 Said another way, clubs meet regularly and have requirements, but they are a far less significant form of association than those inspired by the Holy Spirit for the building up of the Church.
 Clubs are inconsequential to who the members are in their essence.
 A charism like Apostoli Viae, for its members who are called to a lifelong association, is essential to their spiritual identity.

 Some might be tempted to argue that religious clubs are a good thing.
 They turn the attention of their members to good and occupy them with good.
 Though I don't wholly deny this argument's validity, another perspective, one that I hold, is that religious clubs are more damaging than secular ones (that have a positive purpose).
 Why?
 Because there is a kind of pretense that the members are following their founder when they are not.
 The human person has an infinite capacity for self-delusion.
 The road to heaven is narrow and difficult according to Jesus.
-Self-delusion regarding one's goodness because of association with a spiritual club inevitably leads to a kind of self-satisfaction and complacency.
+Self-delusion regarding one's goodness or spiritual progress because of association with a spiritual club inevitably leads to a kind of self-satisfaction and complacency.
 Jesus spoke to this problem in Revelation 3:15-16, "I know your works: you are neither cold or hot.
 Would that you were either cold or hot!
 So because you are lukewarm, I will spit you out of my mouth."
 He goes on to reveal that those to whom He offers this stern warning are self-satisfied and self-deluded.

 What Would It Be Like to Follow St. Teresa of Avila or St. Francis of Assisi in their Time?

 This dilemma between club and charism often arises within those who are part of a spiritual club and then they discover Apostoli Viae.
 It is common to hear (just for example sake), "I am a third order Franciscan, can I also be a member of Apostoli Viae?"
 For purposes of our reflection here, this dilemma does help to make these distinctions more clear.
 For example, consider what it would have been like to truly follow St. Teresa of Avila when she was leading the Carmelite reform that our nuns in the photo follow with vigor.
 What would have happened if St. Francis of Assisi was alive at the same time and in the same area?
 If one were to follow St. Teresa would they also be able to follow St. Francis?
-This example makes the case more clear because both are vibrant, living calls to specific ways of following Jesus.
+This example makes the case more clear because both are vibrant, living calls to specific and very distinct ways of following Jesus.

 Of course, this request to follow both Teresa and Francis becomes an absurdity because of the profound distinction between the two spiritualities.
 Yes, they both follow Christ and seek to build up the Church.
 Yes, they can and have historically helped one another and at times worked side by side in common causes.
 However, the emphasis and unique charism of each follows a mutually beneficial but exclusive path.
 When vibrant and alive, each community draws the believer to follow the specific insights, teachings, and way of life of its founder.
 It would be impossible to follow both.
 With respect to clubs, we can be members of many at the same time because they don’t demand much of us.
 If we miss a meeting for one over the other, no big deal.
 However, it is a big deal if a pseudo-spiritual club draws a member to conflict if they also belong to a vibrant charism.